 - Make friends with a Singaporean.
-Like we said, Singaporeans LOVE food.
+Like we said, Singaporeans love food.
 If at all possible, make friends and get them to show you their local hawker center.
 They’ll definitely be up for sharing a bite or two to eat with you.
-Most likely, you’ll be full to bursting after a culinary tour with a Singaporean.

 - If you’re worried, keep an eye out: are the vendors using different gloves to handle money?
 That’s a good sign.
 If not, that’s not as good.
 Use your senses; if it’s been recommended to you, you’ve seen it online, or it looks otherwise legit, go for it.
 If not, you can use your discretion.

 - If things are looking like they’ve been lying around all day, then this is probably NOT the safest option for eating.
 Good food anywhere in the world turns into unsafe food after a couple hours.